obada-foundation/obadafoundation.github.io/faq.md

 </details>

 <details>
-  <summary><strong>OBADA DAO Membership Round B</strong></summary>
+  <summary><strong>OBADA DAO Membership</strong></summary>

   <div markdown="1">

   **1. What is this?**
-  The next membership round of the OBADA Decentralized Autonomous Organization (DAO).
-See the [Official Round B Announcement](https://docs.google.com/document/d/1If49K0t8VkpgNICOQtA19Pt9ic95X2Ti3nuh6Bro0gY/edit?usp=sharing)
+  Become a Member of the OBADA Decentralized Autonomous Organization (DAO)

   **2. What does a company gain from joining?**
   By joining, a company gains:
     - a seat at the table as the OBADA DAO shapes the future
     - voting rights: 1 vote per member company
-    - system credit rights, also known as token rights, the right to a certain number of system credits
+    - system credit rights, the right to an initial allocation of a certain number of system credits
     - node rights: the right to operate a node
     - revenue sharing: operating a node entitles the node operator a share of the revenues from fees charged to users of the network